LongTengDao/MarkDoc/English.md

 #### [2.6.3 Figure](#user-content-2.6.3)<a id="user-content-2.6.3">&nbsp;</a>

-&nbsp; &nbsp; &nbsp;In syntax, figure is a named list item without name.

-&nbsp; &nbsp; &nbsp;Semantically, it's usually used for illustration, which has not a precise position, just for reference.
+&nbsp; &nbsp; &nbsp;Figure is usually used for illustration, which has not a precise position, just for reference.
 Of cause, there could be a appendix table inside, or anything else.

 ````````markdoc
 :	FigCaption (above)